-The best way to prevent or reduce the problems caused by using alcohol and other drugs at harmful levels is to not use.
+The best way to prevent or reduce the problems caused by using drugs and alcohol at harmful levels is to not use.
 Often people who are using alcohol, tobacco and other drugs in harmful ways do not want to give up using, but it is possible to do things that will reduce the harm.